scott-griffiths/bitstring/doc/fp8.rst

     There is a different but similar proposal from other companies, and there is an ongoing standardisation process.

     I (Scott Griffiths) currently work at Graphcore, but I have not been involved in the low-precision float work.
-    This implementation is not part of my work at Graphcore - believe it or not this counts as fun for me.
+    This implementation is not part of my work at Graphcore (this counts as fun for me).
     I have been careful to only base my work here on public sources, and any misunderstandings or errors are my own.

     This is an experimental feature and may be modified in future point releases.